-Hyundai Kona Electric interior & comfort
+Hyundai Kona Electric interior, dashboard & comfort

 The Hyundai Kona Electric offers lots of toys to play with in a refined comfortable interior